-With over 70 percent of the Earth covered with water, it's important to know about the many types of water bodies found on the planet.
-From a tiny, bubbling stream to the vast, deep ocean, water is everywhere and each type of water body has different features and sizes.
+With over 70 percent of the Earth covered with water, it's important to know about the many different bodies of water found on the planet.
+This includes both freshwater and saltwater water types.

 The water within rivers comes from rain run off, underground springs or the region's water table.
 A stream is up to 99 miles long, while rivers are over 100 miles long.
 Rivers and streams are always surrounded by land.
 Nearly all streams are fresh water.

 Most rivers and streams are connected to aquifers at their source, as well as many lakes.
 Aquifers are generally freshwater but can also be made somewhat salty by the rocks surrounding them.
 They are refilled by rain water seeping through the earth.

 Lakes or ponds are fully surrounded by land.
 They are often fed by streams or rivers and their source can also be a spring from an aquifer.
 Lakes, like rivers, can also supply drinking water to nearby cities.

 They are important places for commercial uses such as docks, harbors and fishing locations.
 The Gulf of Mexico is the largest gulf in the world.
 Gulfs, coves and bays can be either fresh or salt water, depending on the larger body of water.
 The water within a gulf comes from the larger body of water.

 Nearly enclosed seas divide stretches of land within continents and are connected to the ocean, such as the Mediterranean Sea.
 Partly enclosed seas are much more like gulfs and are open to the ocean, like the Weddell Sea of Antarctica.
 Hypersaline lakes are seas that are enclosed by land but are salty, such as the Dead Sea.

 The Open Ocean

 The ocean is the largest type of water body on Earth, having no boundaries.
 Although we do name different regions of the ocean -- Pacific, Atlantic, Arctic, Indian, Southern -- they are actually one continuous body of water.